netbeast/network/Readme.md

-This app allows you to control you Network Configuration on the RPI
+Netbeast application that allows you to control you Network Configuration on the RPI